nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-vision.md

 ## Core Implementation

+#### `VisionOp` operation
 In order to enable you to build your own custom logic, the addon provides an automation operation, called `VisionOp`.
 This operation takes a blob or list of blobs as input and calls the Computer Vision service for each one.
-The list of all the available features can be found at [https://cloud.google.com/vision/reference/rest/v1/images/annotate#Type](https://cloud.google.com/vision/reference/rest/v1/images/annotate#Type).

 The result of the operation is stored in a context variable and is an object of type [VisionResponse](https://github.com/nuxeo/nuxeo-vision/blob/master/nuxeo-vision-core/src/main/java/org/nuxeo/vision/core/service/VisionResponse.java).

-Here&rsquo;s how the operation is used in the default chain:
+Here is how the operation is used in the default chain:

 ```js
 function run(input, params) {